 Discover Japan with Hiroshima

 Forget everything your mother taught you about table manners.
 In Japan, it’s considered rude not to slurp.
-Get ready to joyously drink in traditional hot sake, matcha green tea, big brothy noodle bowls and the delicious views from neon-lit Tokyo to time-honored Kyoto.
+Get ready to joyously drink in traditional hot sake, green tea, big brothy noodle bowls and the delicious views from neon-lit Tokyo to historic Kyoto.
 Peaks, palaces, pavilions, and pagodas provide picture-perfect backdrops for your photos, but don’t expect to stand still for very long on this enthralling tour of Japan.
 A hands-on calligraphy class, a special kimono fitting, an interactive cooking demonstration, and a gold-leaf design class—where you’ll make your own keepsake bento box—are all part of the fun.
 You’ll also browse the produce at a Takayama farmer’s market, stroll through Kanazawa’s famous Kenroku-en gardens, and experience the thrill of a ride on the famous bullet train.
 Prepare to be floored in more ways than one!
-A 2-night Monograms vacation to the now serene city of Hiroshima is a peaceful ending to your tour of Japan.
+A 2-night stay in the serene city of Hiroshima is a peaceful ending to your tour of Japan.
 Hop on the bullet train from Kyoto to Hiroshima to be further moved by dramatic gardens, sacred shrines, and the many touching memorials honoring the lives lost in the World War II atomic bombing.

 Highlights of Discover Japan with Hiroshima